-When traction control is active, the TC lamp flashes.
-When traction control is switched off, the TC lamp is lit.
+When motorcycle traction control is active, the TC lamp I flashes.
+When motorcycle traction control is switched off, the TC lamp I lights up.

 19.1 Checking the engine oil level

 Oil consumption depends on the riding style and the operating conditions.